numaproj/numaflow/docs/specifications/edges-buffers-buckets.md

 There are 3 types of buckets in a pipeline:

-- `Edge Bucket`: Each edge has a bucket, used for edge watermark propagation, no matter the vertex that the edge leads to is a map or a reduce .
+- `Edge Bucket`: Each edge has a bucket, used for edge watermark propagation, no matter the vertex that the edge leads to is a map or a reduce.
+The naming convention of an edge bucket is `{pipeline-name}-{from-vertex-name}-{to-vertex-name}`.
 - `Source Bucket`: Each Source vertex has a source bucket, used for source watermark propagation.
+The naming convention of a source bucket is `{pipeline-name}-{vertex-name}-SOURCE`.
 - `Sink Bucket`: Sitting on the right side of a Sink vertex, used for sink watermark.
+The naming convention of a sink bucket is `{pipeline-name}-{vertex-name}-SINK`.

 ## Diagrams